Ashampstead Road Restrictions (Army House Project)

 Why are temporary lights required in addition to the road closure?

-The introduction of 4-way lights at the crossroads will allow a single carriageway to be opened along Ashampstead Road during the evenings and weekends for use by light goods vehicles only.
+The introduction of 4-way lights at the crossroads will allow a single carriageway to be opened along Ashampstead Road during the early mornings, evenings and weekends for use by light goods vehicles only.
 The lights will not be operational when the road is fully closed during the working day.

-Why is the road closure lasting so long?
+Why will the project take so long?

 Due to the presence of bats roosting in the roof, the College is obliged by law to obtain a licence from Natural England and to follow specific procedures and methods for removing the existing roof and installing the new one, in order to make sure no bats are harmed during the works.
 As such, the works will take longer than they otherwise would if no bats were present.